Hospital-Acquired Pneumonia (Nosocomial Pneumonia) and Ventilator-Associated Pneumonia

 Differential Diagnoses of Nosocomial Pneumonia

 All patients with presumed nosocomial pneumonia should undergo testing to rule out conditions that mimic nosocomial pneumonia.
 The diagnosis of nosocomial pneumonia is difficult because it may present in a very nonspecific fashion.
-A summary of management strategies is available through a recently released practice guideline provided by the Infectious Diseases Society of America (IDSA) and American Thoracic Society (ATS).[3]

-The wide list of differential diagnoses presents a major challenge in diagnosing nosocomial pneumonia.
 Many conditions other than nosocomial pneumonia mimic pulmonary infiltrates (eg, fluid, atelectasis) on chest radiographs.

 The most common causes of infiltrates in ventilated patients with fever and/or leukocytosis include the following conditions:

-ARDS is usually readily diagnosable based on the appearance of small lung volumes due to microatelectatic changes on the chest radiograph and the progressive and severe hypoxemia.
+ARDS usually is readily diagnosable based on the appearance of small lung volumes due to microatelectatic changes on the chest radiograph and the progressive and severe hypoxemia.
 Little or no fever accompanies ARDS, unless it is due to acute pancreatitis.

 Electrocardiography (ECG) and ventilation-perfusion scans help to exclude pneumonia mimics.
 ECGs, cardiac enzymes, and Swan-Ganz readings may rule out left ventricular failure caused by exacerbation of heart failure or new myocardial infarction.